Migos discography

 The discography of American hip hop group Migos consists of four studio albums, one extended play (EP), twelve mixtapes and fifty-three singles (including twenty-four as a featured artist).
 On July 31, 2015, Migos released their debut studio album, Yung Rich Nation.
 On January 27, 2017, Migos released their second studio album, Culture.
 On January 26, 2018, Migos released their third studio album, Culture II, tied The Beatles for most simultaneous Hot 100 songs by a group on the Billboard chart with 14.
-On June 11, 2021, Migos released their fourth and final studio album, Culture III.
+On June 11, 2021, Migos released their fourth studio album, Culture III.